algedawy89/image-processing-uni-Lvl-4-1/README.md

 ---

-# University Activities Tracker - Data Encryption Course
+# University Activities Tracker - Image Proccessing Course

 This repository is dedicated to tracking academic activities for the **Image Proccessing** course.
 The goal is to organize and manage course-related assignments and lectures.
 The lectures presented during theoretical sessions will be uploaded here, as well as any practical applications conducted during lab sessions.